bitslayer42/aws-mfa/README.md

     export AWS_SECRET_ACCESS_KEY="CZb..."
     export AWS_SESSION_TOKEN="IQoJc..."
 ```
-- Copy and paste to command line
+- Copy and paste to command line.

 To verify, a simple command that should work might be:
 ```
     aws s3 ls